cosmos/cosmos/WHITEPAPER.md

 Since the Cosmos Hub acts as the central ledger for the whole system, the security of the Hub is of paramount importance.
-While each zone may be a Tendermint blockchain that is secured by as few as 4 (or even less if BFT consensus is not needed), the hub must be secured by a globally decentralized set of validators that can withstand the most severe attack scenarios, such as a continental network partition or a nation-state sponsored attack.
+While each zone may be a Tendermint blockchain that is secured by as few as 4 (or even less if BFT consensus is not needed), the Hub must be secured by a globally decentralized set of validators that can withstand the most severe attack scenarios, such as a continental network partition or a nation-state sponsored attack.